taseenbappi/creative-agency-bd-client/README.md

 <h1 align="center">Hi 👋, I'm Taseenul Hoque bappi</h1>
 <h3 align="center">A passionate MERN stack developer from Bangladesh</h3>

-<h1 align="center">"Baby Shopper BD" is a baby toys comapany in Bangladesh.</h1>
+<h1 align="center">"Creative Agency BD" is a Digital service Provider comapany in Bangladesh.</h1>
-<h3 align="center">We are provide our best service and best baby toys</h3>
+<h3 align="center">Our promises to help and achieved your goal.</h3>

-Please visit our website (https://baby-shopper-bd.web.app/).
+Please visit our website (https://creative-agency-bd0.web.app/).

 ## Features

-- You can buy any type of toys easily.
+- Google SignIn login Available.
-- Your can add comment to show our website
+- Users can easily order any kind of service.
 - You can cancel your order by My Order page
-- "Baby Shopper BD" offers its clients an affordable pricing policy.
+- "Creative Agency BD" offers its clients an affordable pricing policy.
-- You can easily login with your email & password.
+- Admin can managed all order.